Benjamin F. Heidlage

 Benjamin was named to the 2018 Benchmark Litigation 40 & Under Hotlist.
 He has also has been recognized as a Rising Star by the New York Metro Super Lawyers since 2015.

-Before Prior to joining Holwell Shuster & Goldberg, Benjamin was an associate at Cravath, Swaine & Moore LLP, and clerked for the Hon.
+Before joining Holwell Shuster & Goldberg, Benjamin was an associate at Cravath, Swaine & Moore LLP, and clerked for the Hon.
 Patrick Higginbotham of the United States Court of Appeals for the Fifth Circuit.
-He serves on the Board of Directors of Atlas: DIY, which offers legal resources, educational programming, and social services to undocumented immigrant youth.
+Benjamin is a member of the Litigation Committee of the New York City Bar Association and is a Fellow of the Chartered Institute of Arbitrators.
+He also serves on the Board of Directors of Atlas: DIY, which offers legal resources, educational programming, and social services to undocumented immigrant youth.

 - Valassis, a MacAndrews & Forbes company, as plaintiff in litigation against News Corp. and its subsidiaries alleging federal and state antitrust violations, unfair competition, and tortious interference.